 Things to Try in Israel

 When visiting Israel, there are so many amazing foods to try!
-One of my favorites is halva!
+One of my favorite sweet treats is halva!
 They have so many flavors in the local markets, you might need to sample more than one!
 Another popular thing to try is all of the breads!
 What they call a “bagel” a long sesame seed covered bread is delicious!
 Dates and other dried fruits are very popular and fruits and juices are prolific around the local markets in places like Jerusalem.

 What to Buy in Israel Final Thoughts